verbose/verb/docs/_templates/cli.md

 ## Commands

+- `--nocheck`: don't lint or correct template helpers or variables.
+See [conflicts].

 ### Data store

 Verb offers a few methods for persisting and getting "default" config data from the command line.
 Any values set from the command line are saved in a JSON file in